Chrome on Android has java and c/c++ code. Each “side” have its own set of tools for debugging. Here's some tips.

 Set the target command line flag with

-Launch the debugger using one of the
+Launch the debugger using one of the scripts from above.

 info threads and look for a line like: